-19.1 The service provider shall immediately, at its own expense and risk, defend against claims by third parties concerning a breach of property rights.
-If a third party brings proceedings against the service provider, the service provider shall immediately inform the client in writing.
-If the third party asserts claims directly against the client, the service provider shall, upon the client's first request and to the extent possible under the relevant code of procedure, participate in the dispute.
-The service provider undertakes to bear all costs (including compensation for damages) incurred by the client due to the proceedings and any outof-court settlement.
-In the event of an out-of-court settlement, the service provider shall be required to assume the agreed payment to the third party only if the service provider gave its prior consent.

-19.2 If, pursuant to property rights asserted, the client is unable to use the contractually owed services in whole or in part, the service provider shall have the option of changing its services in such a way that they do not breach the rights of third parties but nonetheless comply with the contractually owed scope of services, or of obtaining a licence from the third party at its own expense.
-If the service provider fails to implement any of these options within a reasonable timeframe, the client may withdraw from the contract with immediate effect.
-The service provider shall indemnify the client within the framework of section 20.
-Insofar as the client is responsible for the breach of property rights, the claims against the service provider are excluded.
+- 19.1 The contractor shall immediately, at its own expense and risk, defend against claims asserted against it by third parties for a breach of property rights within the scope of its contractual goods/services.
+If a third party brings proceedings against the contractor, the contractor must immediately inform the client in writing.
+If the third party asserts the claims directly against the client, the contractor shall, upon the first request of the client and to the extent possible under the applicable code of procedure, support its defence and participate in the dispute.
+The contractor undertakes to bear all costs (including compensation for damages) incurred by the client as a result of the defence, the conduct of the proceedings and any settlement of the legal dispute.
+In the event of a settlement, the contractor shall be required to assume the agreed payment to the third party only if the contractor gave its prior consent. - 19.2 If, due to a breach of property rights for which it is not responsible, the client is prevented from using or availing itself of the contractual goods/services in whole or in part, it shall grant the contractor a reasonable period of time to either modify or replace its goods/services in such a way that they do not breach any third-party rights or else to procure a licence from the third party, at the contractor's discretion, while retaining the same scope of performance.
+The contractor shall bear all associated costs and reimburse the client for its expenses.
+If the contractor fails to implement any of these options within the deadline, the client may, at its discretion, withdraw from the contract with immediate effect or forgo the use of the relevant part of the goods/services, with a proportionate reduction in the remuneration.
+In any case, even in the event of slight negligence, it may demand compensation for the damage directly associated with this.
+In addition, section 20 applies.